Ratinax/class_pkg/README.md

 * Here's another example on how to use it with element being special classess themself :
 ![Execution](screenshots/execution2.png)

+* This code also works for functions, you could replace Classes by functions

 <p align="right">(<a href="#readme-top">back to top</a>)</p>